CenturyLinkCloud/PublicKB/Control Portal/using sAML for single-sign-on to the centurylink platform control portal with windows 2012R2.md

 ![Create Certificate](../images/ADFS SAML 12.png)

-On the next page of the wizard, choose the Certificate Authority and set a friendly name of the certificate.
+On the next page of the wizard, choose the Certificate Authority and set a friendly name for the certificate.
 It is useful to set a friendly name that corresponds with information that will help an administrator easily identify basics about this certificate, especially if an organization has numerous certificates.
 Click Finish.

 ![Friendly Name](../images/ADFS SAML 13.png)